Ander Madariaga: Club career

-Born in Berango, Biscay, Basque Country, Madariaga joined Athletic Bilbao's Lezama Facilities in 2012, aged ten.
-He left the club in 2016, and spent a season at Itzubaltzeta FT before moving to SD Eibar's youth sides in 2017.
+Born in Berango, Biscay, Basque Country, Madariaga joined Athletic Bilbao's youth academy at Lezama in 2012, aged ten.
+He left the club in 2016, and spent a season at Itzubaltzeta FT (Getxo) before moving to SD Eibar's youth setup in 2017.

 Promoted to the farm team CD Vitoria in August 2020, Madariaga made his senior debut on 25 October of that year, starting in a 0–0 Tercera División home draw against Club San Ignacio.
 He only became a starter for the B's in the 2022–23 season, and scored his first senior goal on 10 September 2022, netting the equalizer in a 3–1 home win over SCD Durango.

 On 31 May 2023, Madariaga renewed his contract with the Armeros until 2025.
 He made his first team debut the following 21 January, coming on as a late substitute for Mario Soriano in a 3–2 Segunda División away win over SD Huesca.

 On 31 July 2024, Madariaga further extended his link with Eibar until 2026, being promoted to the main squad.
 He scored his first professional goal on 14 December, netting his team's second in a 2–1 home win over Real Zaragoza.